 Eye drops are the most effective treatment to help soothe dry and gritty eyes.
 Blink Intensive Tears Vials are a perfect choice.
 As well as offering intensive hydration for dry eyes, they are also conveniently small and can fit into your purse or pocket.
 Blink vials can also be used in conjunction with contact lenses, meaning you don’t have to take out your lenses during use.

 A lot of people who have a refractive error will have some level of astigmatism, although the severity of this will vary from person to person.
-Astigmatism occurs when the cornea is shaped in an irregular curve, similar to a rugby ball, instead of a smooth and round curve like a football.
+Astigmatism occurs when the cornea is shaped in an irregular curve, similar to a rugby ball, instead of a single curve like a football.

 This causes light rays to enter the eyes at an irregular, unfocused angle, resulting in an image that’s blurred.
-Astigmatism can easily be detected with an eye test and corrected with contact lenses.
-Astigmatism requires a special type of contact lens known as a 'toric contact lenses'.
-They are made with a torus shaped design that adds stability to the cornea.
-This is aided by an additional ‘cylinder’ power, offered on a different meridian of your lens than the normal (spherical) power which corrects the different degrees of myopia or hyperopia.
+Astigmatism can easily be detected with an eye test and corrected with contact lenses and prescription glasses too.
+Astigmatism requires a special type of lens known as a 'toric contact lenses'.
+These lenses have a cylinder power and axis, both are needed to correct the astigmatism.

-Cataracts are a cloudy or misty growth on the eye.
-They often appear as a frosty-like layer and can affect visual clarity as they mature.
-Cataracts are the result of proteins clumping together, which, overtime, will multiply and grow making it more difficult to see.
+A cataract is when the lens within the eye becomes cloudy.
+They often appear as a misty haze and can affect visual clarity as they mature.
+Cataracts are age-related, which means they occur due to the natural ageing process of the eyes.
+Cataracts are the result of proteins breaking down, overtime they will multiply and grow, making it more difficult to see.

-While they are not necessarily painful in their initial stages, cataracts are the primary cause of vision loss for people over 40 and are the primary cause of blindness across the world.
+While they are not painful, cataracts are the primary cause of vision loss for people over 40 and are the primary cause of blindness across the world.
 The condition usually affects adults, but children can also be affected, which is a condition called ‘childhood cataracts’ and relatively rare.
-Cataracts in babies is referred to as ‘congenital cataracts’, and can occur when the baby is born or a short while afterwards.
+Cataracts in babies is referred to as ‘congenital cataracts’ and can occur when the baby is born or a short while afterwards.

-Due to the cloudy colour it forms over the eye, a cataract is easily identifiable.
-However, we still advise seeing a doctor or optician to clarify the stage at which the cataract is and what treatment is best suited for you.
+Due to the cloudy appearance on the lens, a cataract is easily identifiable.
+We advise seeing a doctor or optician to clarify the stage at which the cataract is and what treatment is best suited for you.

 Conjunctivitis is one of the most common eye infections, and most people will experience it at least once in their lifetime.
-Due to its red and aggravated appearance, it can sometimes be misidentified as something more serious, but is easily treated with eye drops and is rarely painful.
+Due to its red and aggravated appearance, it can sometimes be misidentified as something more serious, but is easily treated with the correct eye drops (sometimes medicated eye drops) and is rarely painful.

 The conjunctiva is a thin layer of tissue that covers the front of the eye.
 When this becomes inflamed, the eye becomes red, gritty and swollen.
 This is called conjunctivitis.
 In some cases, a sticky yellow coating may be seen along the eyelashes.

-Causes of conjunctivitis include allergies to a range of influences, such as heavily-perfumed beauty products.
+Causes of conjunctivitis include allergies to a range of influences, such as heavily perfumed beauty products.
 It can also be caused by bacterial and viral infections, sometimes from bad hand hygiene when handling contact lenses.
-For this reason, and many others, it is especially important to wash your hands thoroughly before handling contact lenses.
-You can read our full guide to inserting and removing contact lenses here.
+For this reason, and many others, it is especially important to wash and dry your hands thoroughly before handling contact lenses.
+Read our full guide on how to insert and remove contact lenses.